Skip to content

 Finally, drainage matters.
 Japanese maples grow in a variety of soil types.
 For containers, use the right potting mixtures, such as a mixture of fresh and composted barks, with some perlite, if your tree is in a container.
 If planted in the landscape, mounding up the soil where you intend to plant the tree above the surrounding garden bed will assist with drainage.
 Adding some of that composted bark is also beneficial.
 Heavy clay soils are challenging, but if that's what you have you could add small rocks into the hole and bark mulch mix to help aerate the area somewhat and give the tree a good chance to avoid drowning during the wet times.
 This is also where ensuring the rootball is slightly planted above the overall soil grade is even more critical.
 When it comes to watering, trees in pots will need more frequent watering than trees planted in the landscape.
 And smaller pots dry out faster than larger ones.
 During drought or unusually hot periods, trees need extra water.
 Again, containers will require more than trees in the landscape.

 A little bit of effort to educate yourself about Japanese maples will help you establish your tree, and make for a happy and healthy tree.
 And a happy owner!
-Use the link below to find your hardiness zone.
+Click on the province links below to find your hardiness zone (Prairie provinces not included since trees must be brought into sheltered winter locations and NOT overwintered in the ground.
+Too cold!)